Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-While pushState() lets you add a new state to the history, replaceState() allows you to edit the current history state.
+While pushState() adds a new entry to the history, replaceState() replaces the current history entry without adding one.

 history.pushState({}, '', '/posts')